Employee Engagement Ideas To Take Away From Snapdeal 2.0

 6. “Chai Pe Charcha”

-Bahl and Bansal conducted “Chai Pe Charcha” ( literally translates to “discussions over tea”) with the top performers.
-These group of people met every month, drank tea and chatted with each other.
+Bahl and Bansal conducted "Chai Pe Charcha" ( literally translates to "discussions over tea") with the top performers.
+This group of people met every month, drank tea, and chatted with each other.

 The top performers gathered around each month and chatted.
 There, they talked about diverse topics.
 Mainly about their personal lives, issues at work, short-term worries, and long-term hopes.

-These sessions made something wonderful happen.
+These sessions made something extraordinary happen.
 The high achievers of different departments had a chance to interact.

-Otherwise, a data scientist, who made a change in the algorithm to reduce returns of the previous months, and a call center agent, who gave excellent customer service, would rarely cross paths.
+Otherwise, a data scientist made a change in the algorithm to reduce returns of the previous months, and a call center agent, who gave excellent customer service, would rarely cross paths.